Your cookie preferences

 What is satellite broadband?

-While the rollout of full fibre means that almost all UK households should be getting significantly faster broadband speeds before the end of the decade, many rural properties are unlikely to see the benefits of this any time soon.
 Full fibre is both difficult and expensive to install at some of these locations, so homeowners often have to look for different types of broadband to get connected to the internet.

 How does satellite broadband work?

-That’s why we often refer to broadband speed as ‘bandwidth’, because it’s not necessarily how fast data travels, but how much data can be transmitted at once.
+That’s why we often refer to broadband speed as ‘bandwidth’ because it’s not necessarily how fast data travels, but how much data can be transmitted at once.

 How fast is satellite broadband?